 Born in Toulouse, Pascal always wanted to work with his hands – initially as a stonecutter ('my real passion when I was nine') until he found his calling whilst working in local kitchens.
 His dedication impressed and, at fourteen years old, he enrolled in a cooking school in Bordeaux.
 But it was mentor Gerard Vie, a respected chef at Les Trois Marches, in Versailles, who persuaded his parents to let him leave school at seventeen to pursue a culinary career.
 By the age of twenty-five, after training with Vie and French masters Alain Dutournier and Guy Savoy, Pascal knew he wanted to open his own restaurant.
 Undeterred by cautious French banks unwilling to back a talented but young chef, he brought the no-nonsense Gascon cuisine of southwest France to London where he found a willing audience.

 It is in the British capital that Pascal has thrived.
 When he opened Club Gascon in 1998, he admits signing a leasehold in Smithfield was risky as there were 'no pedestrians, no bars or restaurants – nothing.
 It was just dead.
 But it was atmospheric, it was intense'.
 The focus was – and remains – on informal, traditional, regional food dedicated to the Gascon region.
 Whilst the Gallic chef remains faithful to those modest origins, his food has evolved into more refined fare.
 Rustic yet innovative, Pascal is curious in his experimentation and the likes of wasabi Chantilly sits comfortably on the menu alongside cassoulet.
 'I take the base of the ingredient and with the team twist it to a certain level where we try to reach a new style and identity, something which is a bit different,' he explains.
-The restaurant was duly awarded a Michelin star in 2002.
+The restaurant was duly awarded a Michelin star in 2002, which it has retained ever since.

 Pascal’s distinct flourishes, such as edible flowers – pleasing both to the eye and palate – are an integral part of his cooking style.
 He’s also instrumental in popularising small plates, serving food in such a manner (before it became a trend) out of sheer practicality.
 The food of Gascony is rich and hearty – smaller portions prevent overload, and are more convenient for urban diners.
 'Club Gascon is the first French restaurant to design its menu as tapas in the world, not only in France,' he says.
 'In a city like London where people are working, you can have two or three plates, you can share, you can do whatever you want – design your own menu format.'